 To change the configuration, is external development required, or can changes be made by laboratory personnel?

 Following implementation, will the laboratory be charged for vendor support requests?

 How often is the LIS/LIMS system updated?

-How are laboratory personnel supported and trained during implementation?
+How are laboratory personnel supported and trained during implementation and beyond?